codeigniter4/CodeIgniter4/user_guide_src/source/installation/deployment.rst

 Requirement
 -----------

-Preloading for classes that are used more than once in the same server is not possible.
-You must isolated application to *dedicated* server, even if the servers are not physical machines but virtual machines or containers.
+Preloading for classes that are used more than once in the same handler PHP version server is not possible.
+You must *isolated* one application to *dedicated* handler PHP version in web server, in this example *php8-3* just handle one apps.
 Preloading keeps the relevant definitions in memory by reading the files specified in ``opcache.preload``.

+.. note:: See :ref:`running-multiple-app` to make one core CodeIgniter4 to handle your multiple apps.

 Configuration
 -------------